Kingdom Plantae Examples, Classification and Characteristics

 Plants are useful to all of us.
 They provide us with useful products, for example – (i) cereals like wheat and, rice (ii) fruits like bananas, apples, and mangoes (iii) vegetables like potato, spinach, beans, and tomato (iv) sugar, tea, coffee (v) wood for our home (vi) medicines and numbers of other items.
 How have these large numbers of products become available to us?
 It is because there is a great variety of plant life on the planet Earth.
 They differ in habitat, types of plants, size, habit, duration of life cycles, mode of nutrition, and various other characteristics.
 Many plants have also developed special organs for performing special functions like climbing and protection.

-We can classify the Kindom Plantae in numerous ways, however, the most common one is the division in a group of non-flowering and flowering plants.
+We can classify the Kingdom Plantae in numerous ways, however, the most common one is the division into a group of non-flowering and flowering plants.

 - Non-flowering plants do not bear flowers.
 Examples are Chlamydomonas, Spirogyra, mosses, and ferns.